 To define verification phases, you have to head to Settings > Verifications and then click on Verification phases.

-There, you can simply add a phase by clicking on + Add phase.
+There, you can add phases by clicking on Add phase.

 Once you have defined the relevant phases, these will show up in the verification table in the column Phases.